mnovok/FESBook/README.md

 # FESBook
-University group project made for course Software Engineering @ FESB
+University group project made for course Software Engineering @ FESB </br>
+Includes Registration and Login, Search, and Like functionalities